Diegolusberg/android-guidelines/project_and_code_guidelines.md

 Every Espresso test class must target an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`

-When using the Espresso api is a common practise to place chained method in new lines.
+When using the Espresso api is a common practice to place chained method in new lines.

 ```java
 onView(withId(R.id.view))